 - What marketing materials will they prepare (eg floorplans, photographs, online tours)?

 - How many relevant buyers do they have on their books, and will they tell them about your property?

 - Will they provide a 'for sale' board?

-A consortium of big-name estate agents launched a new portal called OnTheMarket.com in early 2015.
-Its aim is to disrupt the market dominance of Rightmove and Zoopla, and so if your agent advertises via OnTheMarket they will contractually only be able to list your property with one other portal.
+A consortium of big-name estate agents launched a rival portal called OnTheMarket.com in early 2015.
+Its aim is to disrupt the market dominance of Rightmove and Zoopla, and if your agent advertises via OnTheMarket they will contractually only be able to list your property with one other portal.
 If you're not comfortable with this, you should choose a different estate agent.

 Find out more: estate agent fees - how much you'll pay, and how to haggle